Last Updated March, 2023

-I read that this grill is not to good in windy situations and that the wind blows out the flame.
+I read that this grill is not too good in windy situations and that the wind blows out the flame.

-Turn the back of the grill to the wind and there is no problem.
+I turned the back of the grill to the wind and had no problem anymore.

 So here is a word of advice.
 Be careful in the wind and watch it or shelter it from the wind.

-If the flame goes out first turn the gas off and let is sit for few minutes with the lid open to air out the remaining gas before you re-ignite the grill.
+If the flame goes out first turn the gas off and let it sit for a few minutes with the lid open to air out the remaining gas before you re-ignite the grill.
 Safety first.